ragunath1242001/tsg_semantic_observability-demo/website/docs/apps/wallet/architecture/process.md

 Currently three protocols are implemented or are candidates for implementation in the Wallet:

 - Direct protocol: a simple protocol for exchaning verifiable presentations
-- [Decentralized Trust Protocol](https://eclipse-dataspace-dcp.github.io/decentralized-claims-protocol): a protocol based on the Digital Identity Foundations Presentation Exchange specfication
+- Identity and Trust Protocol: a protocol based on the Digital Identity Foundations Presentation Exchange specfication
-- OpenID 4 Verifiable Presentations: a draft specification from the OpenID foundation (not yet implemented)
+- OpenID 4 Verifiable Presentations: a draft specification from the OpenID foundation

 ### Direct